Connor Wong Player Props: Red Sox vs. Mariners

 Connor Wong At The Plate

-- Wong has an RBI in 15 of 76 games this year, with multiple RBI in seven of them.
+- Wong has had an RBI in 15 games this season (19.5%), including seven multi-RBI outings (9.1%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.